 This is a must for anyone with a DSLR camera.
 All you have to do is plug it into your phone (or your friends’ phone) and insert your camera’s memory card.
 Then, just download the pictures right onto your phone — no need to fuss with a computer or sending pictures over email before posting that awesome Dominican Republic beach photo to Instagram.

-Wondering how to travel with you camera?
-We've a blog post that talks all about it.
+Wondering how to travel with your camera?
+We have a blog post that talks all about it.

 A Flash Drive For Your Phone

-You have all Eiffel Tower tips covered, but now you’re actually in front of the Eiffel Tower and your phone runs out of space.
-Oh no. You can’t delete the pictures from your Grecian getaway but you have to get that perfect Parisian shot!
+You're finally standing in front of the Eiffel Tower and your phone runs out of space.
+Oh no. You can’t delete the pictures from your recent Grecian getaway but you have to get that perfect Parisian shot!
 Don’t worry — just plug in this tiny phone USB and move stuff around to clear up space on your phone.
-This teeny USB holds 64 gigs so you’ll have plenty of space for allll your Paris pics.
+This teeny USB holds 64 gigs so you’ll have plenty of space for aaallll your Paris pics.
 We also love that it's another way to backup your photos, because you don't quite understand how devastating it is to lose your phone along with all the photos you just took until it happens to you.

 Worried about losing your photos while you're on vacation?
 Here's how to back up your pictures while you're abroad.